 Leadership and Governance

 Welcome to the web pages that explain the leadership and governance of the University of Portsmouth.
 You will find here details of our Vice Chancellor’s Executive, Board of Governors, University Secretary and responsibilities of the Planning Team.

-The Vice-Chancellor's Executive, our senior management team, comprises the Vice-Chancellor, Deputy Vice-Chancellor, the Pro Vice-Chancellor and the Director of Finance.
+The Vice-Chancellor's Office, our senior management team, comprises the Vice-Chancellor, Deputy Vice-Chancellor, Pro Vice-Chancellor and Director of Finance.

 The Vice-Chancellor, Professor Graham Galbraith, is the Chief Executive of the University, the Chief Academic Officer, and the Funding Council's nominated accounting officer.
 Under the Articles of Government, the Vice-Chancellor carries a wide range of responsibilities, including the determination of the University's activities and management of its budgets and staff.

 In respect of academic activities, the Vice-Chancellor is required to consult the Academic Council.
 The Vice-Chancellor is responsible for making proposals to the Board of Governors on the educational character and mission of the University, for preparing and presenting financial estimates and for the maintenance of student discipline.

 In addition, Sally Hartley, Clerk to the Board of Governors and University Secretary, has management responsibility for legal matters, including interaction with external legal advisers.